mkingsnorth/conform_object_docs/docs/troubleshooting.rst

 This can occur for several reasons:

-* Not enough topology (vertices, faces) on the source of the target object.
+* Not enough topology (vertices, faces) on the source of the Target Object.
 * The tops of the object look best when the effect is not as strong.
 * The meshes need more subdivision.

 There are several things to try:

 * Enable the :ref:`Gradient Effect` to smooth the deformation at the top of the object.
-* Increase the resolution of the target object by using a subdivision surface modifier.
+* Increase the resolution of the Target Object by using a subdivision surface modifier.
 * Increase the *Grid Smoothing* of the deformation grid in the :ref:`options<Method>` panel.

 .. figure:: images/bad_deforms_fixed.jpg